VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 ![Individual channel](https://github.com/VandyHacks/vh-guide-pipeline/blob/summer2020/mentor_guide/mentor/images/individual_ticket_channel.png)

--   Once inside the desired channel, type `!claim` to let people know that the request has been claimed by you.
+-   Once inside the desired channel, type `!claim` to inform the hacker that you'll be helping them.
+You can also send a message in #tickets to inform other mentors that the request has been claimed.

 ### <a name="closing-requests"></a>Closing Requests